gk646/CodeStats/README.md

 ## Code Stats

-## Downloaded the addon from the official [JetBrains Plugin Website](https://plugins.jetbrains.com/plugin/22328-codestats)
+### Download the addon from the official [JetBrains Plugin Website](https://plugins.jetbrains.com/plugin/22328-codestats)

 CodeStats is an opensource statistics plugin for JetBrains IDE's with focus on a modern look and feel, performance and a good feature set.